ykkimhgu/course-doc/numerical-programming/ta-tutorial/tutorial-differentiation.md

 ta=t(1:length(acc));
 ```

-##

-## Exercise - MATLAB
+## Exercise (25 min)

 Download the tutorial source file and fill in the blanks.

 Run the code and validate your answer

 * MATLAB tutorial source file : [TU\_differentiation\_student.mlx](https://github.com/ykkimhgu/NumericalProg-student/blob/main/tutorial/TU\_Differentiation/TU\_differentiation\_student\_2024.mlx)

 ***

-## Exercise - C Programming
+# Tutorial: C-Programming

 Create a new folder under **\tutorial** Directory and name it as **differentiation**